Heatmaps, Shadows, Bubbles, Rays: Comparing Mid-Air Pen Position Visualizations in Handheld AR

 To perform the evaluation, run the python scripts "createDataTablesAndInitialPlots.py" and "createDataTablesAndInitialPlotsQual.py".
 These will prepare the data tables and perform bootstrapping to calculate the confidence intervals.
 The results are stored in a new folder "/DataTables/" with either a "Data" or "CI" prefix to the filename.
 Based on these data tables, the scripts also prepare initial plots for the results.
 These are stored in the folder "/Figures/".
 Note: the scripts require Python3, numpy, pandas, and the ARCH library for bootstrapping (https://pypi.org/project/arch/).

 - Philipp Wacker, Adrian Wagner, Simon Voelker and Jan Borchers.
 Heatmaps, Shadows, Bubbles, Rays: Comparing Mid-Air Pen Position Visualizations in Handheld AR.
-In To appear in Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems, CHI '20, pages 719:1–719:11, ACM, New York, NY, USA, April 2020.
+In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems, CHI '20, pages 719:1–719:11, ACM, New York, NY, USA, April 2020.

 Contact: Philipp Wacker